It’s Halloween, so of course, my travel tale had to come from a graveyard!

 …unleashing the Mackenzie poltergeist.

-There have been documents of bruising and scratches by people and exorcisms have (unsuccessfully) been carried out twice at the location.
+Since then, there have been documents of bruising and scratches by people and exorcisms have (unsuccessfully) been carried out twice at the location.

 I had no idea about the poltergeist documentation when I visited the graveyard.
 In fact, I took a close-up of the inscription so I could look to see who had such an ornate resting place.